dlang-community/D-YAML/doc/html/_sources/tutorials/getting_started.txt

 Compiling
 ^^^^^^^^^

 To compile your project, DMD needs to know which directories contain the imported modules and the library.
 You also need to tell it to link with D:YAML.
-The import directory should be the D:YAML package directory.
+The import directory should be the ``source`` subdirectory of the D:YAML directory.
 You can specify it using the ``-I`` option of DMD.
 The library directory should point to the compiled library.
 On Unix/Linux you can specify it using the ``-L-L`` option, and link with D:YAML using the ``-L-l`` option.
 On Windows, the import directory is used as the library directory.
 To link with the library on Windows, just add the path to it relative to the current directory.

 For example, if you extracted and compiled D:YAML in ``/home/xxx/dyaml``, your project is in ``/home/xxx/dyaml-project``, and you are currently in that directory, compile the project with the following command on Unix/Linux::

-   dmd -I../dyaml -L-L../dyaml -L-ldyaml main.d
+   dmd -I../dyaml/source -L-L../dyaml -L-ldyaml main.d

 And the following on Windows::

-   dmd -I../dyaml ../dyaml/libdyaml.lib main.d
+   dmd -I../dyaml/source ../dyaml/libdyaml.lib main.d

 This will produce an executable called ``main`` or ``main.exe`` in your directory.
 When you run it, it should produce the following output::

    Hello
    World
    The answer is 42